 For years, Forum and Garland, two of Loyola’s student-run literary arts magazines, operated as two separate staffs.
 While the former solicited, reviewed and published submissions of nonfiction and art, the latter did the same with submissions of fiction and photography.
 However, we have joined together as Corridors in the interest of a common goal: to share the talents and passions of Loyola University writers with the university at large.

-Comprised of twelve students and three professors, our staff is small but dedicated.
-Our editors, designers and publicists work with one another to ensure the success of literary magazine through weekly meetings, periodic workshops and an end-of-the-year release party.
+Comprised of students of various academic backgrounds and two professors, our staff is small but dedicated.
+Our editors, designers, and social media coordinator work with one another to ensure the success of the literary magazine through weekly meetings, periodic workshops and an end-of-the-year release party.

 In the coming years, we hope to see Corridors continue to grow and improve in order to reflect the best that Loyola writers and artists have to offer.

-Free copies of the 2015-2016 issue Corridors are currently available in the Writing Department Lounge and Hallway and outside the gallery in the student center.
+Free paper copies of all Corridors issues are currently available in the Writing Department hallway and lounge.

 What do we publish?